 Even non-toxic glue like Elmer’s School Glue is not classed as edible, because it’s not a food, and although it may be non-toxic, it may still cause digestion problems and an upset stomach.
 A rock is non-toxic, but you wouldn’t eat a rock, would you?

-There are some specialist glues which are edible, usually used in the food industry.
-These are usually plant based glues such as Acacia Gum, and are completely edible and regularly used in food production.
+There are some specialist glues that are edible, usually used in the food industry.
+These are usually plant-based glues such as Acacia Gum and are completely edible and regularly used in food production.
 These glues are typically not very adhesive though, it’s not the type of glue you could use to put up a shelf or something.

 Is PVA glue edible?

 While PVA on its own is non-toxic, and most School Glues are perfectly safe (were you to accidentally eat some) it’s not safe to assume the same is true for every PVA glue, and no PVA glue is really classed as “edible” even if it is non-toxic.